webpy/webpy.github.com/cookbook/sessions_with_subapp.md

     print web.ctx.session.test
     web.ctx.session.foo = 'bar'

-.. if you want to make sessions avaible in templates you should change session.hook function like this:
+.. if you want to make sessions avaible in templates you should change session_hook function like this:

     def session_hook():
         web.ctx.session = session